 Domestic students can usually choose to study part-time.
 The Web Enrolment System (WES) may force you to enrol for the entire year, and in more credit points than you plan to study.
 If this happens and you believe this requirement doesn't apply to you, contact your faculty for advice.

-Alternatively, you can change your intended study load from full-time to part-time in WES, which then allows you to reduce the number of enrolled units.
-WES won't automatically discontinue you from units - you'll still need to go into the Unit Enrolment module and select the units you want to discontinue.
+Alternatively, changing your your intended study load in WES from full-time to part-time allows you to reduce the number of enrolled units.
+WES won't automatically discontinue you from units - you'll still need to select the units you want to discontinue.